 - Enhance total exogenous carbohydrate oxidation by 17%

 - Enhance mean power output during 10 maximal sprint efforts by 3%

 - Increase the percentage of ingested carbohydrate oxidised from 62% (2:1 ratio) to 74% (1:0.8 ratio)

 - Reduce symptoms of stomach fullness and nausea when compared to the 2:1 ratio

-In summary, the all-new Beta Fuel range works by providing these two different forms of carbohydrate which can be simultaneously absorbed.
-This is key as the transportation of nutrients across the intestinal wall is a rate limiting factor in carbohydrate oxidation during exercise.
+In summary, the all-new SiS Beta Fuel range works by providing these two different forms of carbohydrate which can be simultaneously absorbed.
+This is key as the transportation of nutrients across the intestinal wall, which is a rate-limiting factor in carbohydrate oxidation during exercise.